aiidateam/aiida-core/docs/source/installation.rst

     git clone https://pizzi@bitbucket.org/aiida_team/aiida.git ~/git/aiida

-(or use ``git@bitbucket.org:aiida_team/aiida.git`` if you are downloading through SSH; not that this requires your ssh key to be added on the Bitbucket account.)
+(or use ``git@bitbucket.org:aiida_team/aiida.git`` if you are downloading through SSH; note that this requires your ssh key to be added on the Bitbucket account.)

 Python dependencies